rsg73626/TVMazeApp/README.md

   - LocalAPI
 - ShowsListAPI
   - Domain
-  - ServiceAPI
   - ShowsDetailsAPI
 - ShowsList
   - Domain
-  - ServiceAPI
   - ShowsDetailsAPI
   - ShowsListAPI
 - ShowDetailsAPI
   - Domain
-  - ServiceAPI
 - ShowsDetails
   - Domain
-  - ServiceAPI
   - ShowDetailsAPI
 - App
   - ALL MODULES

-This architecture could be improved by updating the feature modules (list and details) to declare their own service interface, instead of depending directly to the service module, leaving them more independent of each other.
-They could be connect thorough the integration module `App`.

 The retry policy and the caching logic is implemented on the App module.
 It uses some adapters to connect the instance of service and local implementations.